nabilahmadofficial/sidebar-menu-widget-elementor/README.md

-Here is the complete README.md file ready to copy-paste:

 # Hamburger Sidebar Widget for Elementor

 A lightweight, customizable Elementor widget that adds a responsive hamburger menu button with a smooth slide-in sidebar panel.
 Supports nested submenus with accordion behavior, custom logos, and full Elementor template integration.